swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 workflow so far), or container images, and may operate on a public cloud or on-premises within your own infrastructure.

-We will create a custom container image for a self-hosted runner and deploy it on our Kubernetes cluster.
-A base instance of this runner listens for jobs from GitHub Actions.
-When asked to, it creates a specialized GPU runner pods on the Kubernetes cluster to execute the jobs.
-This specialized runner will then be destroyed.
+We will create a custom Docker container image for a self-hosted runner, store it in the Container Registry and deploy it on our Kubernetes cluster.
+An instance of this runner will then listen for jobs from GitHub Actions and execute them.

-This approach optimizes resource usage by ensuring that GPU resources are only used when necessary.
+This container image will include all the necessary dependencies to run the workflows.

-!!! info
+!!! note

-    Kubernetes restricts the direct execution of Docker within a container due to security and architectural considerations.
-As a result, only the training and reporting steps will be executed on the self-hosted runner.
-The resulting model will be uploaded to the remote bucket using DVC, making it available to the main runner that operates on a conventional VM.
-As this environment supports Docker, it allows the model artifact to be built, containerized, and stored in the container registry prior to deployment.
+    For our self-hosted Docker image storage, we opted to use the GitHub Container Registry because of its close integration with our existing GitHub environment.

-The runner uses a custom Docker image that includes the necessary dependencies to run the workflows.
+    This decision allows us to restrict our CI/CD processes to the GitHub infrastructure while also demonstrating its use.
+However, we could have also used our existing Google Cloud Container Registry.

 At the root level of your Git repository, create a `docker` folder.
 The following table describes the files that you will create in this folder: